r-caamano/zfw/README.md

 ---
 This firewall applicaion utilizes both tc-ebpf and xdp to provide statefull firewalling for [openziti](https://docs.openziti.io/) ziti-edge-tunnel installation and is meant as a replacement for ufw at least for ingress filtering.
-It can be used in conjuction with ufw's masquarade feature on a wan facing interface if the zfw_outbound_track.o is activated in the egress direction.
-I can also be used in conjunction with openziti edge-routers deb package / manual instructions not yet available but comming soon.
+It can be used in conjunction with ufw's masquerade feature on a wan facing interface if the zfw_outbound_track.o is activated in the egress direction.
+I can also be used in conjunction with openziti edge-routers deb package / manual instructions not yet available but coming soon.

 ## Build
 ---
 [To build zfw from source.
 Click here!](./BUILD.md)

-## Management After Deployment
+## Management After Deployment (NEW CONFIG OPERATION for Internal/External interfaces see below)
 ---

 The program is designed to be deployed as systemd services if deployed via .deb package with